wp-plugins/mailchimp-for-wp/readme.txt

 = MailChimp for WordPress =

 Want to grow your MailChimp list(s)?
+Want more control over your sign-up forms?
 This is the plugin for you.

 Easily create and manage sign-up forms and then add them to your posts, pages and widgets by using a simple shortcode.
 Add a "Sign me up to the newsletter" checkbox to your comment, registration and other forms to make subscribing to your lists effortless for your visitors.